Patterns of Agile success – Part 4 of 6

 When making work transparent, check your own motives

 Some managers interpret transparency as a one-way street.
 Rather than sharing information themselves, they want to keep a closer eye on what team members are actually doing.
 Do meetings happen around the task board and are all team members involved in moving things around or does it get left to a coach or team leader to do?
 If the task board is rarely updated, is it because all the ‘real’ reporting and task allocation occurs elsewhere?
 Do people know what’s the most important feature and can they explain why it’s so important?
-In general, the more genuine your commitment to transparency, the better the team will self-organise and hold one another to account.
+In general, the more genuine your commitment to transparency, the better the team will self-organize and hold one another to account.

 Is control ceded to the team on the day-to-day issues that relate to the task in hand?